 COVID-19 Risks for People with Cancer

 Editor’s Note: This article was first published on August 20, 2020.
 Further developments in what we know about the coronavirus are continuously emerging.
-Learn more in Self-Care in Uncertain Times.
+Learn more in Advanced Breast Cancer and COVID-19.

 Cancer and its treatments can weaken the immune system.
 This makes people with cancer more likely to get an infection and get sick, even with a cold.
 The novel coronavirus SARS-CoV-2, or COVID-19, is a virus that causes respiratory disease and spreads from person to person.
 This can pose a serious risk to those with cancer.1 Researchers are learning more about how COVID-19 may impact people with cancer.

 Does cancer increase your risk of getting COVID-19?

 Anyone who is exposed to COVID-19 is at risk of getting infected.
 However, those with weakened immune systems may be more susceptible to COVID-19.
 This is because their immune systems cannot fight off infections as easily.
 If someone with a weakened immune system does get sick from COVID-19, they may also be at increased risk for more severe illness from the infection.1

 Some kinds of cancer, like leukemia or multiple myeloma, can change the way the immune system works.
 This is because the cancer starts in immune system blood cells.
 Cancer might also impact healthy tissues.
 This damage can make the tissues weaker and less able to fight infection.2